 Android Things OS is based on a cut down version of Android.
 Due to Android’s huge penetration in the market and cheap devices, it is the first choice when it comes to IoT.

-The OS is designed to run on embedded systems built on a single circuit board like Raspberry Pi and others
+The OS is designed to run on embedded systems built on a single circuit board like Raspberry Pi, and others like it.

 Yes, Machine learning can help solve problems that conventional apps cannot.
-And therefore it has been one of the biggest trends of 2017, and it is expected to be the same this year too.
+Therefore it has been one of the biggest Android trends of 2017, and it is expected to be the same this year too.

-We have seen driverless cars, face recognition apps and even chatbots which are base on Machine Learning.
+We have seen driverless cars, face recognition apps and even chatbots which are based on Machine Learning.

-Till now, ML has been confined mostly to the cloud.
-There are many ML cloud services available which give you result in the return of raw data.
-But having this offline will introduce a new set of possibilities.
+Until now, ML has been confined mostly to the cloud.
+There are many ML cloud services available which result in the return of raw data.
+Having this capability offline will introduce a whole new set of possibilities.

-Material design isn’t a new concept but most of us will agree that this is one of the most important mobile design trends for 2018.
-Design trends change very often and therefore it is necessary to keep up with the trends.
+Material design isn’t a new concept but most of us will agree that this is one of the most important mobile design trends for 2018 – which also means that it’s one of the key Android trends for 2018.
+Just like Android trends, design trends change very often and therefore it is again necessary for developers to keep up with them.

 This is a good place to start with Material Design.

 Most of the apps being built nowadays are based on Material design.
-The time for Flat design is now over and still are still apps that need design upgrades.
-Hopefully, we will see some amazing updates this year.
+The time for Flat design is now over and there are still apps that need design upgrades – so hopefully, we will see some amazing updates this year.

-Mooncascade is a Machine Learning & Product Development company focused on building new disruptive solutions with real business and market impact.
-With a team of nearly 100 specialists, we are chosen product development partner for all regional telecommunication companies, work closely with financial companies, and are often brought in when large industries require an agile and experienced product development partner.
+Mooncascade is a product development company focused on building new disruptive solutions with real business and market impact.
+With a team of nearly 60 specialists, we are the chosen product development partner for the region’s telecommunication companies, we work closely with financial companies, and are often brought in when large industries require an agile and experienced product development partner.